Water Quality Monitoring

 On each sampling date, citizen volunteers use their own boats or dedicated CBA watercraft to collect surface and bottom readings as well as surface water samples from three to ten open-water locations.
 Sometimes large water bodies are split into smaller areas, and each smaller area of the large water body is then sampled monthly by different citizen volunteers.
 For example, Western Lake in Walton County has a surface area of 220 acres (Shafer et al. 1986).
 Western Lake was split into three smaller areas for sampling by volunteers: Western, Western Northeast, and Grayton.
 Western’s three sampling stations are located south of the 30A bridge, Western Northeast’s three sampling locations are located on the north side of the 30A bridge, and Grayton’s three sampling stations are located in the west basin around the Grayton subdivision.

 CBA water monitoring efforts by citizen volunteers are a part of the statewide effort of the Florida LAKEWATCH Program.
 The Florida LAKEWATCH Program is run through the University of Florida’s Institute of Food and Agricultural Sciences’ Department of Fisheries.
+It is the largest citizen volunteer monitoring program in the nation.
 Surface samples for total phosphorus (µg/L), total nitrogen (µg/L), color (Pt-CO Units) and specific conductance (µS/cm @25°C) are collected at lake sampling stations in 250-ml, acid-cleaned, triple-rinsed Nalgene bottles and at bay sampling stations in 500-ml, acid-cleaned, triple-rinsed Nalgene bottles.
 Citizens also measure water clarity at each sampling location with a Secchi disc and collect additional surface water at each location in tap-water rinsed plastic jugs.
 Volunteers also use a Hydrolab Quanta Water Quality Monitoring System provided by CBA to record the following parameters at the surface and bottom of each sampling station: temperature (°F), dissolved oxygen (mg/L), pH, salinity (ppt), dissolved oxygen saturation (%), and turbidity (NTU).

 Water samples and the glass fiber filters are stored frozen at the homes of the citizen volunteers or at one of two LAKEWATCH collection centers located in Okaloosa and Walton Counties for one to four months.
 All frozen samples along with Secchi disc information are then delivered by Florida LAKEWATCH staff to the Department of Fisheries and Aquatic Science's water quality laboratory.
 All samples and filters are analyzed for total phosphorus, total nitrogen and chlorophyll concentrations monthly.
 Color is run quarterly on composite water samples for all lakes.
 Color and specific conductance (µS/cm @ 25°C) are run quarterly on bay stations.